chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-liberty-profile-plugin.markdown

 ### Security

-Based on configuration defined in `server.xml` Liberty profile server will automatically generate `key.jks` in directory `/opt/IBM/wlp/usr/servers/defaultServer/resources/security`.
+Based on the configuration defined in `server.xml`, the Liberty profile server will automatically generate `key.jks` in the `/opt/IBM/wlp/usr/servers/defaultServer/resources/security` directory.
 The following commands can be executed to generate trust store which is configured in XL Deploy.
 The generated `truststore.ts` is copied to `/opt/xl-deploy-server/certs` directory.

     keytool -export -alias default -file mycert.crt -keystore key.jks

     keytool -import -trustcacerts -alias default -file mycert.crt -keystore truststore.ts -storepass mypass -noprompt

-### Plugin Configuration
+### Plugin configuration

-**Basic plugin configuration**
+The basic plugin configuration is:

 ![Basic plugin configuration](images/wlp-basic-properties.png)

-**Connector Properties**
+Sample connector properties:

 ![Connector Properties](images/wlp-connector-properties.png)

-The value of `password` property is `wlpadmin` and `Trust store password` is `mypass`.
+The value of the **Password** property is `wlpadmin`, and the **Trust store password** is `mypass`.

 ### Defaults

-The server can be configured to accept all hosts and certificates by setting hidden attributes 'trustAllHostnames' and 'trustAllCertificates' to true in `<xl-deploy installation directory>/conf/deployit-defaults.properties`
+The server can be configured to accept all hosts and certificates by setting the hidden attributes `trustAllHostnames` and `trustAllCertificates` to `true` in `<XLDEPLOY_HOME>/conf/deployit-defaults.properties`:

     # Ignores certificate verification checks, use in development environments only.
     wlp.Server.trustAllCertificates=false
     # Ignores host verification checks, use in development environments only.
     wlp.Server.trustAllHostnames=false

-**Note:** The settings mentioned above should only be used in development environment.
+**Note:** These settings should only be used in development environment.

-``deployit-defaults.properties`` can also be used for setting up values for `connectTimeout` and `readTimeout` to resolve connection issues.
+`deployit-defaults.properties` can also be used to define values for `connectTimeout` and `readTimeout` to resolve connection issues.

 ## Use in deployment packages

-The plugin works with the standard deployment package of DAR format.
-The following is a sample `deployit-manifest.xml` file that can be used to create a Liberty profile specific deployment package.
-It contain declarations for an WAR file (`wlp.WebApplicationSpec`) and datasource (`wlp.GenericDataSourceSpec`) with related driver, fileset, library and connection manager.
+The plugin works with the standard deployment package (DAR) format.
+The following is a sample `deployit-manifest.xml` file that can be used to create a Liberty profile-specific deployment package.
+It contains declarations for a WAR file (`wlp.WebApplicationSpec`) and a datasource (`wlp.GenericDataSourceSpec`) with the related driver, fileset, library, and connection manager.

     <?xml version="1.0" encoding="UTF-8"?>
     <udm.DeploymentPackage version="1.0" application="app">